Mostafa77Mahmoud/reblit-web-to-app-/replit.md

 ## Recent Changes
 - **2024-12-20**: Successfully migrated from Lovable to Replit
 - **2024-12-20**: Fixed Tailwind CSS configuration and animations
-- **2024-12-20**: Starting mobile app development with enhanced features
+- **2024-12-20**: Created comprehensive mobile app with multiple screens
+- **2024-12-20**: Implemented OnboardingScreen, HomeScreen, CameraScreen, HistoryScreen, ProfileScreen
+- **2024-12-20**: Added local storage system with IndexedDB for offline capabilities
+- **2024-12-20**: Built mobile navigation with smooth animations and transitions
+- **2024-12-20**: Created PWA manifest and mobile-first architecture

 ## User Preferences
-- Wants a complete mobile app experience
+- Wants a complete mobile app experience with multiple screens
 - Requires local storage for contracts and results
 - Camera integration for document scanning
 - Tutorial/onboarding screens
-- Professional, polished UI design
+- Professional, complex UI/UX with "insane" design quality
+- Interested in Expo compatibility for future native development
+- Wants app to be more professional and complex than current single-screen version

 ## Project Architecture
 - **Frontend**: React + TypeScript with mobile-first design